 The project is building on knowledge of the deep geothermal resource in Cornwall by providing greater understanding of the geology at depth, enabling resources in the region to become characterised as reserves.

-When development of the first well, EG-1, is complete, there will be a one-year period of heat production from this single deep well, using a ‘co-axial’ circulation system.
+When development of the first well, EG-1, is complete, there will be a period of heat production from this single deep well, using a ‘co-axial’ circulation system.
 The hot water produced will be used to provide direct heat to the facilities at Eden.
 The use of this heat will demonstrate the benefits of greenhouse gas (GHG) savings achievable from this specific project, while also indicating the long-term level of GHG savings that could be achieved from a two-well system.

-It is hoped that this will provide a pivotal first step for creating a new renewable and industry sector for the county and for the UK, as the greater understanding of the conditions deep in the granite will enable the subsequent development of another 4,500-metre well (EG-2) and a combined heat and power plant.
+It is anticipated that this will provide a pivotal first step for creating a new renewable and industry sector for the county and for the UK, as the greater understanding of the conditions deep in the granite will enable the subsequent development of another 4,500-metre well (EG-2) and a combined heat and power plant.